 In all, Townsend trained a total of six world champions.

 Rikidozan and Freddie Blassie: A Memorable Feud

 "I would like to meet [Buddy] Rogers in the ring in the future, but Rogers’ title is not a legitimate title.
 I’m aiming at the world title Fred Blassie holds."

-To set up Blassie’s later tour of Japan, video was sent of him filing his teeth and biting his opponents.
+To set up Blassie’s eagerly awaited tour of Japan, a video was sent of him filing his teeth and sadistically biting his opponents.
 Once he arrived, he was more over than any heel in the history of wrestling in Japan.
-He was given the nickname "Kyuketsuki” which translates to "vampire” after a reporter spotted him filing his teeth in the airport.
+He was given the nickname "Kyuketsuki," which translates to "vampire," after a reporter spotted him filing his teeth in the airport.

 On April 22nd, 1962, Blassie teamed with Lou Thesz and Mike Sharpe and made an impression with the audience watching on TV.